-The Company had no federal net operating loss carry forwards at December 31, 2016.
+The Company had no federal net operating loss carry forwards at December 31, 2017.
+The Company reduces deferred tax assets by a valuation allowance if, based on the weight of available evidence, it is "more likely than not" that some portion or all of the deferred tax assets will not be realized.
 Deferred tax assets are considered fully recognizable because of the Company's recent income history and expectations of income in the future.
-The Company's federal income tax returns for the year ended December 31, 2013 and subsequent years remain subject to examination.
-The Company's income tax returns in certain state income tax jurisdictions remain subject to examination for various periods for the year ended December 31, 2013 and subsequent years.
+The Company's federal income tax returns for the year ended December 31, 2014 and subsequent years remain subject to examination.
+The Company's income tax returns in certain state income tax jurisdictions remain subject to examination for various periods for the year ended December 31, 2014 and subsequent years.
 The Company treats interest and penalties on income tax liabilities as income tax expense.